RILAB/bis101/lecture02.md

 	In the plant Arabidopsis thaliana, a geneticist is interested in the development of trichomes (define).
 A large screen turns up two mutant plants (A and B) that have no trichomes, and these mutants seem to be potentially useful in studying trichome development.
 Each plant is crossed with wild type; in both cases, the next generation (F1) had normal trichomes.
 When F1 plants were selfed, the resulting F2’s were as follows:
 	F2 from mutant A: 602 normal; 198 no trichomes F2 from mutant B: 267 normal; 93 no trichomes.

 Draw hairy WT, and glabrous normal.
 Show F1 and F2.
+Ask phenotype of F1 (can't know! b/c mutant could be het. for dom. allele).

 	a.
 What do these results show?
 Include proposed genotypes of all plants in your answer.